The Scratch Dog Food Review: Tested & Evaluated 2023

 - Suitable For: They have no puppy-specific options, but they do offer different kibble sizes and their recipes are marketed as “great for all ages”.

 Scratch Pet Food Review

 Considering the high proportion of animal protein and the glowing online reviews, it’s easy to see why Scratch is such a popular dog food for many Aussie pups.
-Owners mention their dogs absolutely love the flavours!
+Even members of our independent expert panel mention their dogs absolutely love the flavours!

 On the other hand, sensitive pups seem to also be doing well on Scratch, probably because most recipes are single protein and have a fairly limited ingredient list.
 This lowers the chances of food allergies and ensures your furry friend stays healthy and nourished!

 Overall, we’re giving this food 5 out of 5 stars in the taste category.

 Scratch prides itself on sourcing better, sustainable ingredients rather than weird powders from mysterious sources.
 They list all ingredients and clearly indicate the percentage of each.
 While this might sound pretty basic, it's something most pet food manufacturers refuse to do.
 We appreciate companies that try to be straightforward with their formulas, so this is a good sign.